TheInquisitiveOne/SQL/README.md

 # Chad's SQL Portfolio

 ## Welcome to my SQL Portfolio!

-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions.
+## This code repository contains some examples of SQL that I've written for some Data Analytics projects.

+## Feel free to take a look and reach out if you have any questions.